Special Edition of School Matters to Address School Safety

 Davie County Schools Community,

 A couple weeks ago, tragedy struck another school in America.
-I have been extremely saddened by these recent events and have given significant thought about measures we can take beyond the procedures and protocols we already have in place in our schools.
+I have been extremely saddened by these recent events and have given a significant thought about measures we can take beyond the procedures and protocols we already have in place in our schools.
 Our leadership team has been in constant discussion about safety.
 Principals and administrators have received calls and emails with questions, concerns, and suggestions.
 This edition of School Matters will outline a few of the safety strategies we have in place and changes that are being made in our schools.

 Safe Schools Task Force